springernature/cf-rundeck-buildpack/README.md

 This buildpack makes it easy to install [Rundeck](https://www.rundeck.com/open-source) on Cloud Foundry.

 ## Supported platforms
-This buildpack is tested with Cloud Foundry 6.36.1.
+This buildpack is tested with Cloud Foundry 6.36.1. **It only works at the moment with rundeck versions < 3.0.0**

 ## How to install
 Use this repo as your buildpack for your Cloud Foundry app.
 It [supplies](/bin/supply) Java 8 and rundeck with the version specified by the `RUNDECK_VERSION` environment variable, including all of the specified plugins.
 In [finalize](/bin/finalize) the uploaded folders are moved to the rundeck application.
 The finalize step will also create [`startRundeck.sh`](startRundeck.sh) to start Rundeck.